helm/helm/docs/using_helm.md

 ```

 Because chart repositories change frequently, at any point you can make
-sure your Helm client is up to date by running `helm update`.
+sure your Helm client is up to date by running `helm repo update`.

 ## Creating Your Own Charts